mapperfr/carto-masto-add-user/README.md

 # carto-masto-add-user

-Creates an experimental page for users of the Acamdemics on Mastodon apps to create their user entry for the csv and send it by email.
+Creates an experimental page for users of the Academics on Mastodon apps to create their user entry for the csv and send it by email.
 Also offers a simple verification process.

 https://github.com/mapperfr/mastodon-cartographers